Technical Violation of Probation Florida

 Once the Motion to Set Bond is heard, we actively work with our clients to address not only the actual basis of the violation but to address the concerns that the Court may have in considering reinstating the supervision that is alleged to be violated.

 For example, if a client violates a Felony Grand Theft supervision with a Misdemeanor Possession of Marijuana new charge, we will arrange for a new substance evaluation even if the client has been previously evaluated.
 It can be significantly helpful to proceed to court on the Probation Violation to have a track record of clean urinalysis results and ongoing counseling.
 These proactive steps, as well as accelerating the completion of any outstanding conditions of supervision can have a tremendous effect on mitigating the Court’s disposition for the violation of supervision.

 If the Probation Violation is a technical violation, you still should consult with an experienced Tampa Criminal Defense Attorney.
 How you respond to the technical violation can have a significant bearing on the outcome.

 For example, if the Violation of Probation is due to a text message to a victim who is the subject of a No-Contact Order, the reason for the test can be important.
 If the text was a response to repeated texts from the Victim, presenting this history of messages can be very beneficial.
-A Victim who is texting repeatedly and then call Law Enforcement for the non-threatening response, the courts are less likely to consider the one text substantial.
+For a Victim who is texting repeatedly and then calls Law Enforcement for a non-threatening response, the courts are less likely to consider the one text substantial.